Western News - Photographer’s focus inward brings greater depth of field

 He was exhausted to the point of burnout, having buried himself in his work.
 “There is nothing glamourous about workaholism and perfectionism,” Charles said.
 “They are probably some of the most dominant forms of regulating emotions and disassociation in my life.”

-Both propensities surfaced in childhood and manifested while he attended the Charles Watson School for the Arts in Toronto.
+Both propensities surfaced in childhood and manifested while he attended the Claude Watson School for the Arts in Toronto.

 “I would be at school from 7 a.m. to 7 p.m.,” Charles said.
 “I was the arts council president, I was on the basketball team, the rugby team, track and field.
 I would exhaust myself, especially in the last two years of high school.
 I would sleep on my lunch breaks to catch up.”